Applicita/Orleans.Multiservice/README.md

   2) Then a second team is added that will become owner of one of the logical services.
 A second microservice is added and one logical service is moved into that (in a real world application this could also be moving 5 out of 10 logical services to a second microservice)<br />
      Source: [Two Team/Microservice eShop](https://github.com/Applicita/Orleans.Multiservice/tree/main/src/Example/eShopByTwoTeams)

-- `dotnet new` templates to set up a new multiservice, and to add a logical service in an existing multiservice
+- A `dotnet new mcs-orleans-multiservice` template to set up a new multiservice, and to add a logical service in an existing multiservice

 - A Roslyn code analyzer to ensure that the pattern is preserved during development.
 It ensures that the [pattern rules](#pattern-rules) are followed while coding, building and in CI

-> The templates and the code analyzer are expected to be released in Nov 2022.
-Note that the pattern can be used without them by following the code structure in the example and the [pattern rules](#pattern-rules)
+> The code analyzer is expected to be Completed in Dec 2022.
+Note that the multiservice pattern can be used without them by following the code structure in the example and the [pattern rules](#pattern-rules)

+## Template usage
+1) On the command line, ensure that the [mcs-orleans-multiservice template](https://github.com/Applicita/Modern.CSharp.Templates#readme) is installed<br />(note that below is .NET 7 cli syntax; Orleans 7 requires .NET 7):
+    ```
+    dotnet new install Modern.CSharp.Templates
+    ```
+    **Note** that the `dotnet new mcs-orleans-multiservice` template requires **PowerShell** to be installed

+2) Type this command to read the documentation for the template parameters:<br />
+  `dotnet new mcs-orleans-multiservice -h`

+3) To create a new multiservice with one logical service in it, type e.g.:<br />
+  `dotnet new mcs-orleans-multiservice --RootNamespace Applicita.eShop --Multiservice TeamA --Logicalservice Catalog`

+4) To add a logical service to an existing multiservice solution, type e.g. this command in PowerShell while in the solution folder:<br />
+  `.\AddLogicalService.ps1 Basket`

+These two short commands create the solution structure as seen in the single team example below.
+The solution is ready to run.

 ## Proof by Example: eShop
 The example in this repo illustrates how logical services within a microservice have very low development friction, and how little code needs to be changed when moving logical services to a separate microservice.